A Florida Keys Vacation Means A Green Vacation

 The Great White Heron National Wildlife Refuge, established in 1938, provides safe nesting and breeding areas for great white herons and other migratory birds and wildlife.
 White herons are North America's largest wading bird and, according to the U.S. Fish and Wildlife Service, are found only in the Florida Keys and on the South Florida mainland.
 Stretching between Key West and Marathon, the refuge features more than 375 square miles of open water and islands in the Gulf of Mexico.
 Visitors' primary access is by kayak, canoe or shallow-draft boat, although the refuge manages lands on Upper Sugarloaf and Lower Sugarloaf Keys that are accessible by car.

-Florida Keys Eco-Discovery Center Located on the Key West waterfront at Truman Annex, the 6,400-square-foot center showcases the underwater and upland habitats that characterize the Keys, with an emphasis on North America's only living contiguous barrier coral reef that parallels the island chain.
+Florida Keys Eco-Discovery Center Located on the Key West waterfront at Truman Annex, the 6,400-square-foot center showcases the underwater and upland habitats that characterize the Keys, with an emphasis on the continental United States' only living contiguous barrier coral reef that parallels the island chain.
 The Living Reef Exhibit features a 2,400-gallon reef tank with fish and invertebrates indigenous to the Keys, and interactive and touch-screen modules, text and audio/video components showcase stellar underwater footage about the vibrant Keys ecosystem and reef.
 Learn about the environment and cultural resources in the Keys through Discovery Saturdays.

 Dry Tortugas National Park is a remote offshore preserve that lies approximately 70 miles west of Key West in the Gulf of Mexico.
 The park contains the Civil War-era Fort Jefferson, believed to be the largest masonry structure in the Western Hemisphere.
 Dry Tortugas is the largest no-take marine reserve in the continental United States.
 Snorkelers, divers, boaters and researchers enjoy a pristine marine environment while protecting the region's important coral reef habitat.
 The park is divided into a historic preservation zone where visitors can enjoy guided tours, diving, recreational fishing and other activities; a managed natural/cultural zone offering solitude and activities such as swimming, diving and recreational fishing; the protected Research Natural Area, where boaters can enjoy the environmental richness while preserving marine resources; and special protection zones for areas requiring protection from human impact.
 Dry Tortugas National Park can be accessed via ferry or by private vessel.